-The pancreas secretes insulin and glucagon.
-Both hormones work in balance to play a vital role in regulating blood sugar levels.
-If the level of one hormone is higher or lower than the ideal range, blood sugar levels may spike or drop.
+The pancreas secretes the hormones insulin and glucagon.
+Together, they help maintain blood sugar levels.
+If the level of one hormone is higher or lower than the ideal range, a person’s blood sugar levels may rise or drop.

 How insulin works